-There are two types of linear capacitors generally used in SoC RF and microwave circuits: interdigitated and metalinsulator-metal (MIM).
-The choice between the interdigitated and MIM capacitors depends mainly on the capacitance.
-Usually interdigitated capacitors are only used to realize capacitance values less than 1 pF.
-For capacitance values greater than 1 pF, MIM structures are generally used to minimize the overall size and to avoid the distributed effects.
-For a capacitance values greater than 200 pF, off-chip capacitors are necessary.
+There are two types of linear capacitors generally used in SoC RF and microwave circuits: 1) interdigitated/inter-metal (a.k.a. metal-oxide-metal or MOM) and 2) metal-insulator-metal (MIM).
+The choice between the inter-metal and MIM capacitors depends mainly on the capacitance.
+Traditionally, interdigitated capacitors were only used to realize capacitance values up to a few pico Farads (pF), and for larger capacitance values MIM structures were generally used to minimize the overall physical size and avoid the distributed effects.
+However, this trend is changing, as explained later, because of the constant increase in the MOM capacitance density in scaled CMOS technology nodes.
+For capacitance values greater than 200 pF or so, die area becomes prohibitive and therefore MOS capacitors or off-chip capacitors are necessary.
+Nonetheless, MOS capacitors are nonlinear and also have high-frequency limitations due to their higher equivalent series resistance (ESR).

-Capacitor performance is strongly associated with the Q-factor and parasitic inductance of the capacitor.
-Resistive losses and the parasitic inductance are caused by the connection to the capacitor electrodes.
-To achieve a high Q-factor, it is essential to reduce the conducting loss in the wiring and electrodes and to use dielectric materials with small loss-tangents.
+Capacitor performance is strongly associated with the Q and parasitic equivalent series resistance (ESR) and parasitic quivalent series inductance (ESL) of the capacitor.
+Resistive losses and the parasitic ESR and ESL are caused by the connections to the capacitor electrodes.
+To achieve a high Q, it is essential to reduce the conducting loss in the wiring and electrodes and to use dielectric materials with small loss-tangents.